Updated on: 14 April 2026

 Medical record review bridges law and medicine, demanding both precision and contextual understanding.
-Paralegals handle multiple categories of medical records, from hospital charts and imaging reports to specialist notes and billing summaries, each requiring careful verification and organization.
+Paralegals handle multiple record categories, from hospital charts and imaging reports to specialist notes and billing summaries, each requiring careful verification and organization.
 Managing these records efficiently determines both case outcomes and overall workload.

 This guide explains what medical record review is, why it matters, and how structured processes restore time for meaningful legal work.